-It’s that time of year when homeowners everywhere dust off their trusty lawn mowers for another season of yard care.
+It’s that time of year when homeowners everywhere dust off their trusty lawn mower for another season of yard care.
 Whether your lawn is small or several acres, you need your mower to be in tip-top shape to keep up with the growing grass.
-The best way to ensure your mower won’t have problems is to perform regular maintenance.
+The best way to ensure your lawn mower won’t have problems is to perform regular maintenance.
 Follow these easy maintenance tips will help you avoid breakdowns during the busiest season.

 Know your lawn mower’s needs

 A walking mower and a riding lawn mower are very different machines.
 So you’ll have different maintenance requirements depending upon your model.
 However, keeping the mower deck clean after each use, for example, is a good idea for both types.
 But how you go about cleaning a walking mower and a riding mower will be vastly different.

 Other features that also need maintenance are self-propel mechanisms and bagging functions, Popular Mechanics notes.
 And different brands have varied equipment.
 For example, Honda mowers come with a hydrostatic drive for a super-smooth ride and precision cutting.
 The Snapper offers a rear-drive version with a hi-vac mower, ideal for bagging.
 Knowing your mower’s features will help you determine your maintenance to-do list to keep it running.

 In addition to caring for your mower’s various features, you should also perform the following general maintenance.

 Regardless of your lawn mower’s brand, perform regular oil changes.
 Old oil can contain debris and will break down over time.
 Draining and replacing your mower’s oil will improve its performance, extend the life of the engine, and reduce your risk of facing expensive repairs.